wetryingtodorock/getblock-docs/en/rpc-service/bsc/json-rpc/bsc_eth_getUncleCountByBlockNumber.md

 ---
-title: bsc:eth_getUncleCountByBlockNumber \[POST\]
+title: eth_getUncleCountByBlockNumber - Binance Smart Chain
-description: Returns the number of uncles in a block matching the specified blocknumber.
+description: Example code for the eth_getUncleCountByBlockNumber json-rpc method. Сomplete guide on how to use eth_getUncleCountByBlockNumber json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters